 Resources from the Part-Time Faculty Orientation:

 Monday, August 30, 8:30 a.m. - 5:30 p.m.
 (In-person and virtual)

 Resources from the New Faculty Orientation:

-- High-Impact Advising, Mission, and Loyola's Student Body, link to PDF
+- High-Impact Advising, Mission, and Loyola's Student Body

-- High-Impact Teaching, Mission, and Loyola's Student Body, link to PDF
+- High-Impact Teaching, Mission, and Loyola's Student Body

 - Records Office – Information on registration, class rosters, classroom assignments, schedules and exams, catalogues, and other university policies.

 - Webadvisor –The portal for your own class rosters, room assignments, midterm and final grades, etc. A quicker route is through the quicklinks in the right-hand column of your Inside Loyola

 - Moodle – Loyola’s Learning Management System (internal use)